waldheinz/h-fcp/hsite/README.md

 file now.

-But what we have so far is not really a Freesite, but just a blob of data with an key.
+But what we have so far is not really a Freesite, but just a blob of data with a key.
 Let's fix that by adding an `index.html` file:

 ~~~bash
 $ cat > index.html << EOF